virtual-labs/exp-crash-failures-scenario-iiith/experiment/theory.md

 <<<<<<< HEAD
 # Crash Failure Scenario in Synchronous System

-Consider a fail-stop model with n processes, where up to f < n processes may fail (and stop).
+We now consider a fail-stop model with n processes, where up to f < n processes may fail (and stop).
 The task is to reach consensus on a particular variable, say x (integer).
 If we are to tolerate up to f failures, we run the algorithm for f+1 rounds.
 We argue, using in-line exercises, that at the end of the procedure, local value x in all active machines is guaranteed to be the consensus value.
 Every machine executes the protocol synchronously.
 This case assumes non-existence of Byzantine processes - i.e. adversary processes which may try to "fool" the system.

 ## Algorithm